 - peripheral artery disease, which is a condition that commonly affects arteries in the legs and feet

-Making certain lifestyle changes can usually help a person lower their LDL cholesterol levels or maintain healthy cholesterol levels.
-However, a doctor may also prescribe medications to help control the condition.
+Making certain lifestyle changes can usually help a person lower their LDL cholesterol levels or maintain their HDL cholesterol levels.
+However, a doctor may sometimes also prescribe medications to help control the condition.

-- Quit smoking: Quitting smoking can decrease bad cholesterol levels and increase good cholesterol levels, according to the AHA.
+- Quitting smoking: Quitting smoking can decrease LDL cholesterol levels and increase HDL cholesterol levels.

 can raisethe levels of triglycerides and cholesterol.

-If a person has received a diagnosis of dangerously high cholesterol levels, a doctor may prescribe medications such as statins.
+If a person has received a diagnosis of high cholesterol, a doctor may prescribe medications such as statins.
 These drugs can reduce the risk of stroke or heart attack by lowering cholesterol.

-Since high cholesterol levels do not usually cause any symptoms, a person may not be aware that they have the condition until they undergo a blood screening.
-This test measures total cholesterol and may also include triglycerides.
+As high cholesterol levels do not usually cause any symptoms, a person may not be aware that they have the condition until they undergo a blood screening.
+This test measures total cholesterol levels, and it may also check triglyceride levels.

-After receiving a diagnosis of high LDL cholesterol levels, a doctor may recommend making some lifestyle changes.
-These changes may include eating a nutritious diet, aiming for a moderate weight, and quitting smoking.
-A doctor may also prescribe medications.
+After confirming a diagnosis of high LDL cholesterol levels, a doctor may recommend making lifestyle changes.
+In some cases, they will also prescribe medications.